 Increasing employee engagement and communication, navigating the challenges of ACA compliance and seamlessly handling the transfer of employee voluntary selections to appropriate carriers during the Open Enrollment period are all elements of benefits administration that employers today are looking to add most.

-Benefits brokers who partner their offerings with a cloud-based human capital management (HCM) platform—and its automated HR and payroll modules—can offer to their clients a solution that automates crucial workflows in the benefits management arena.
+Benefits brokers who partner their offerings with a cloud-based HRIS platform—and its automated HR and payroll modules—can offer to their clients a solution that automates crucial workflows in the benefits management arena.

 With all data corralled in a single-source database, information can flow freely internally and/or externally to third-party vendors via integrations.
 Cloud-based, HCM technology promotes efficiencies to both end users and administrators by automating manual tasks, reducing the need for paper, customizing impactful reports, saving hours of time, money and more.